 The consequences of not preparing a living will in advance are that you will create stressful emotions and pain for your family members who must now figure out what you would have wanted.
 The seminal “right to die” case Cruzan v.
 Director, Missouri Department of Health, 497 U.S. 261 (1990) illustrated the heartache and pain the family faced because her daughter did not have a living will in place in advance.
 Whether to pull the plug or not became a long legal battle that finally ended in the parent’s daughter’s demise after a court enabled their daughter to be being taken off nutrition and food.

 Preparing a living will is a relatively inexpensive process.
-Speak to an attorney who you feel you can discuss these sensitive issues with openly.
+Speak to an attorney who you feel you can discuss these sensitive issues frankly.